Peginterferon Alfa-2b (Sylatron

 About Peginterferon Alfa-2b (Sylatron

 Interferon-alpha is a type of medication called a biologic response modifier.
-It is a type of protein called a cytokine that works to increase the function of various components of the body's immune system.
-This protein is normally produced in the body, but in small amounts.
+It is a type of protein called a cytokine that works to increase the function of the body's immune system.
+This protein is normally produced in small amounts in the body.
 By increasing the levels of interferon, the immune system gets a kick-start, mounting an attack against the cancer cells, which are seen as foreign invaders.
 In addition, interferon-alpha is able to interfere with the cancer cell's ability to divide.

 How to Take Peginterferon Alfa-2b